Split Suburban Railway: 2018

 After a series of traffic jams on the route between Kastela and Split in March 2018, mayor Krstulović Opara cited them as a further proof that the road traffic is overwhelmed and that a new railway was necessary.
 Mayor's opposition, Split social democrats, also supported the new railway.
-On April 17, 2018, Split's mayor met with mayors of Kaštela, Solin and Trogir, Croatian Railways president, as well as Split Airport director, Port authority, and the national Ministry of traffic and infrastructure representatives to discuss the project.
+On April 17, 2018, Split's mayor met with mayors of Kaštela, Solin and Trogir, HŽ Putnički prijevoz chair, HŽ Infrastruktura board member, as well as Split Airport director, Port authority, and the national Ministry of Maritime Affairs, Transport and Infrastructure representatives to discuss the project.
 The railway was deemed especially important in order to link the Split Airport to the Port of Split (next to the current Split main station) due to many of the 3 million airport passengers travelling to the Dalmatian islands.
 The integration and intermodality of the public transport of the Split region with a population of 300,000 was another important goal.
 Split-Kopilica was mentioned as an intermodal transport hub in order to alleviate the burden on the current Central Train Station in Split harbor, something advocated as early as 1939.
-Croatian Railways strongly supported the project, while the Ministry of transport will finance the feasibility study.
+HŽ Putnički prijevoz strongly supported the project, while the Ministry of Transport would finance the feasibility study.
 Kaštela and Trogir mayors stated that the general urban plan changes with respect to the new rail line have been ongoing in their jurisdictions.
 Split Airport and Port of Split directors expressed their intention to co-finance the project.